Happier Than Ever: Songs

 The opening track, "Getting Older", is a song about abuse and was "particularly harrowing" to write.
 The song deals with sexual coercion.
 The second track, "I Didn't Change My Number", features a heavy beat.
 "Billie Bossa Nova", the third track, presents "a more mature side of Eilish".
 The fourth track, "My Future", starts as a slow synth ballad that "transitions into a laidback funk groove".
 Lyrically, the song is about self-discovery.
 "Oxytocin", the fifth track, has a techno pulse.
 The song references the titular hormone.
 The sixth track, "Goldwing", loops its a capella introduction throughout the song.
 The eighth track, "Halley's Comet", is a ballad featuring stripped-back vocals, light synths, and a backbeat.
 The ninth track, "Not My Responsibility", is a spoken word interlude with an ambient instrumental that debuted on Eilish's Where Do We Go?
 World Tour (2020).

 The interlude then transitions into the tenth track, "Overheated", which samples the production of its predecessor and explores stardom in the era of social media.
-The eleventh track "Everybody Dies", is an alt-pop ballad, driven by dark synths and light guitar strumming, with "Eilish's voice again standing out".
+The eleventh track "Everybody Dies", is a downtempo alt-pop ballad, driven by dark synths and light guitar strumming, with "Eilish's voice again standing out".
 The twelfth track, "Your Power", is a soft acoustic ballad about sexual abuse and being taken advantage of by your partner.
 The thirteenth track, "NDA" discusses the lack of privacy in her life due to her rise in fame over a dark electropop beat which transitions into the fourteenth track "Therefore I Am", which is lyrically about dismissing the haters and critics.
 The fifteenth track, "Happier Than Ever", is a rock opera song.
 It has been described as "a mopey breakup song", before breaking into "an electric-guitar-driven rager", while the rest of the tracks "bare different kinds of catharsis, teetering between sexy, electronic beats and warm folkiness, reminiscent of her earliest music."
 It has been dubbed an album highlight.
 The album closes with "Male Fantasy", a slow-tempo ballad that finds Billie reflecting on relationships and sexual growth.